eldesh/iter-zig/README.md

 ### Range Iterator

-`range.range` makes a Range iterator such that it represents a range of numbers.
+`range` makes a Range iterator such that it represents a range of numbers.
 For example, `range(0, 10, 1)` means that the numbers from `0` to `10` step by `1`, which is mathematics is denoted as `[0,10)`.

 ```zig
 var rng = range(@as(u32,0), 3, 1);